Ekar: An Explainable Method for Knowledge Aware Recommendation: Experiments

 \subsection{Ablation Study}

-In this section, we compare different variants of \name\ to show the influences of some essential components such as KG, reward shaping, action dropout and maximum path length $T$, which are denoted as \name-KG, \name-RS, \name-AD and \name\ (T=5) respectively in Table~\ref{tab::ablation}.
+In this section, we compare different variants of \name\ to show the influences of some essential components such as KG, reward shaping, action dropout and maximum path length $T$, which are denoted as \name-KG, \name-RS, \name-AD and \name(T=5) respectively in Table~\ref{tab::ablation}.
 We find the influence of KG is very significant on Last.FM and DBbook2014 datasets.
 This is because these two datasets are extremely sparse, while the MovieLens-1M data is relatively dense.
 Removing reward shaping leads to a severe performance drop on all datasets because \name\ without reward shaping assigns zero rewards to all items that a user has not interacted with.
 In this way, the agent is penalized for exploring potential items that are of interest to users and therefore cannot effectively generate recommendations.
 Besides reward shaping, we also use action dropout to further encourage the agent to explore diverse paths, and we can see that \name-AD performs worse than the full model \name.
 At last, we try a larger maximum path length $T$ to enable the agent to explore longer paths.
-We find that \name\ (T=5) performs worse than \name\ on all datasets.
+We find that \name(T=5) performs worse than \name\ on all datasets.
 This is because long paths may introduce more noise and thus be less meaningful.
 However, thanks to the stop mechanism, the performance drop is not significant.

-The details about path patterns of \name\ (T=5), which further shows the role of stop action, are included in the appendix.
+To better understand the role of stop action, we present the details about \name(T=5)'s paths patterns in Table~\ref{tab::T5_case}.
+We have two observations.
+First, there are many paths of length five, which means that our agent is recommending items that have high-order similarity to users' historical items.
+Second, since the supporting knowledge graph is very large on DBbook2014 dataset and paths with length five may not be always useful, our agent learns to infer path with length of three or four by taking stop actions.